wangzhizhou/Network-Simulator-Installation-Guideline-For-Ubuntu/README.md

 See http://www.isi.edu/nsnam/ns/ns-problems.html for problems
 ```

-After search on the internet a while, I find the solution.
-We should change a file located in the ns2 directory: **`ns-allinone-2.35/ns-2.35/linkstate/ls.h`**, in the **line 137**, we should change the line frome
+After search on the internet for a while, I find the solution.
+We should change a file located in the ns2 directory: **`ns-allinone-2.35/ns-2.35/linkstate/ls.h`**, in the **line 137**, we should change the line from

 ```
 void eraseAll() { erase(baseMap::begin(), baseMap::end()); }